Capitains/Sparrow/README.md

 1. commit the updated json and package files and push to github
 1. `grunt page` to update the gh-pages branch with latest code documentation
 1. Using the GitHub interface create a new release tag and release notes.
+1. `npm publish` to publish the new release to NPM (Bower is published automatically from GitHub)